 These cranberry almond muffins come together easily with just a few steps.

-- In a separate bowl, mix together the wet ingredients starting with the oil, butter, and sugars.
-When well combined, add the eggs and almond extract and stir to incorporate.
+- Mix the wet ingredients in a separate bowl, starting with the oil, butter, and sugars.
+Add the eggs and almond extract and stir to incorporate.
 Then add the sour cream and milk and mix well.

 - Gently fold the dry ingredients into the wet.
 Stir until the flour mixture is just combined.
 Over-mixing will result in a tough muffin.